thorntale/data-axolotl/README.md

     include: []  # don't monitor anything
 state:
   connection: state_db
-  prefix: db.data-buddy
+  prefix: db.data-axolotl
 ```

 For production deployments, it's often useful to have a local config pointing at your production state db.
-That way, you can run `data-buddy history` locally, but view production metrics.
+That way, you can run `data-axolotl history` locally, but view production metrics.
 Your local connection could also use a read-only role for added safety.

 # Reading Alerts
-You can run `data-buddy alerts` to get a list of alerts: what changed between this run and the last.
+You can run `data-axolotl alerts` to get a list of alerts: what changed between this run and the last.
 By default, this command only shows Major and Minor alerts.
 You can pass `--changed` to include all changes, or `--all` to explicitly list unchanged metrics as well.

 Take this example of some alerts from the `dim_user` table.
 ```